dibley1973/StoredProcedureFramework/README.md

 * (Should) Ability to handle lesser used parameter types
 * (Should) Ability to handle lesser used return data types
 * (Should) Ability to handle multiple recordsets returned from a stored procedure
-* (Should) warn calling code if parameter value data may be truncated due to smaller pameter type
+* (Should) Warn calling code if parameter value data may be truncated due to smaller pameter type
+* (Could) Not have any "Resharper" warnings or "code clones" in production code